Bermúdez (rum)

-J. Armando Bermúdez & Co., S.A., known as Bermúdez, is the oldest distillery of rums in the Dominican Republic.
-It was founded in 1852.
-With Barceló and Brugal, the company dominates the Dominican rum production.
-Bermúdez has its distillery in Santiago de los Caballeros.
+J. Armando Bermúdez & Co., S.A., known as Bermúdez, is the oldest commercial rum distillery in the Dominican Republic.
+It was founded in 1852 by Venezuelan immigrant Erasmo Bermúdez Jiménez, originally producing medicinal bitters.
+The distillery is located in Santiago de los Caballeros, and continues to be family-owned, producing light Spanish-style rums from molasses.
+Bermúdez, along with Brugal and Barceló, are collectively known as the three B's.